ahan16/todo_list/README.md

 # todo_list
-Todo List Project - Javascript Project
+Todo List Project

-First Javascript project via Web Dev Bootcamp by Colt Steele on Udemy.
+Project via Web Dev Bootcamp by Colt Steele on Udemy.

+Project uses mostly CSS for styling and Javascript for interaction.